trevormee/xstate-tutorial/README.md

 # XState Tutorials Project

 This project contains various XState State Machines on various concepts.
 Each state machine has a section in App.tsx that corresponds to that machine.
+This project followed closely to xstateforreactdevelopers.com tutorial

 ## Concepts include... <br />
 ### 1) Basic XState Setup